- 2 minutes

 Stage 1 - Retrospective survey of clinicians' experience of UKP testing

 The survey has now closed (April 2018).This survey gathered data about clinicians' experience of UKP testing, observed disease states, and prescribed treatments.
 The purpose of this survey was to inform the choice of condition used in Stage 3 (see below).
 Thank you to all clinicians who participated in the survey.

 Stage 2 and 3 - UKP levels in adults

 Stages 2 and 3 of the study is about quantifying UKP levels in both adults who have no diagnosed health conditions, and, adults diagnosed with anxiety.
 The data collected from these two stages is central to the purpose of the whole study: to establish the reference range for urinary kryptopyrroles.
-This stage of the study is currently recruiting, and is estimated to be open to participation for the duration of February to August, 2018.
+This stage of the study is currently recruiting, and is estimated to be open to participation for the duration of February to November, 2018.
 Participation in the study requires visiting the Endeavour College of Natural Health Fortitude Valley campus three times, once per week on consecutive weeks, answering some brief questionnaires, and providing a urine sample for pyrrole analysis.
 Participants receive their UKP results and a $50 Coles-Myer gift card after participation.
-If you or someone you know may be interested in participating, please follow this link to complete the relevant pre-screening survey (links at the bottom of the page): https://www.endeavour.edu.au/research/ukp-study-2018
+This stage of the study has been completed, however you may read more about it here.

 Stage 4 - Case control study